 With the current suspension of in-person classes and move to remote learning options, the Zondervan Library is committed to supporting students and faculty through online resources and services.This page provides videos that cover some of the basic research strategies, tools, and information needed to get started with 100-200 level course research.

-Your Taylor University Librarians are working full-time to be of assistance to you while the library building is closed to the public.
-It is our hope through the following tutorials to provide you with the same information you would receive in a face-to-face library research session.
+Your Taylor University Librarians are working full-time to be of assistance to you during this challenging time.
+It is our hope, through the following tutorials, to provide you with the same information virtually which you would receive in a face-to-face library research session.